Thousands of creative leaders manage their agencies with Workamajig.

 This guide is by no means exhaustive.
 Every project manager must develop his own process for defining and managing deliverables.
 This will depend on your own working style as well as the limitations & capabilities of your project team.

-One way to make managing deliverables easier is to use a project management software.
-For example, Workamajig breaks deliverables into “rounds” and “steps”.
-You send out deliverables for review (internally or externally) in “rounds”.
-Each revision request is handled in “steps” within each round.
+Workamajig breaks deliverables into “rounds” and “steps.”
+You send out deliverables for review (internally or externally) in “rounds,” and each revision request is handled in “steps” within each round.
+This makes it easy to keep track of deliverables and ensure that they meet the acceptance criteria.

 Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.